Prospecting on Linkedin: what to do in 2021?

 The interest of transactional scenarios

-To send or not to send an invite note on LinkedIn?
+To send or not to send an invite note to prospecting on LinkedIn?

-Our first intuition is to say that it depends on personas and above all on the profile with whom you’re prospecting.
-We are currently carrying out a very thorough case study to determine which note performs the best and if you need or not an inviting note.
-An article will soon come to explicit our results, stay tuned. 😉
+This remains an important issue.
+Our first intuition is to say that it depends on the personas and especially on the profile you are prospecting with.
+Here is a very thorough case study to determine which note transforms best and whether or not an invitation note is needed.

-At ProspectIn, we also prefer customization.
-To create real interactions with prospects allows for better understanding their needs.
-But sometimes, the bulk method can also be interesting.
+At ProspectIn, we prefer that too.
+Creating real interactions with prospects allows us to better understand their needs.
+But sometimes the mass mailing method is also interesting.